teacheredu-euniwell/oer-diversity-inclusion/README.md

 Duration
 ----------------
-The entire module takes between 7-9 hours.
+This OER self-study module takes between 7 and 9 hours to complete.

 Certificate of Participation
 -------------------